robehickman/rrbackup/README.md

 }
 ```

 The above says 'apply no processing to the file 'bar' in the root and 'hash names' and 'encrypt' to everything else.
 Note that filters must always start with a slash '/.
 Also note that the order of these wildcards are listed matters: they are are evaluated top to bottom so must be most to least specific.
-For example placing a match all wildcard '*' first matches everything and following items will not be considered.
+For example placing a match all wildcard '\*' first matches everything and following items will not be considered.

 ### Encryption

-Encryption uses the 'secret stream' api provided by libsodium so can handle arbitrarily large files without excusing memory.
+Encryption uses the 'secret stream' api provided by libsodium so can handle arbitrarily large files without exhausting memory.
 To make use of encryption first you must configure the encryption password in the conf file, this is processed using the ARGON2I13 key derivation function to create the encryption key:

 ```json
 {